adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 #### Note:

 I mentioned earlier that I have **oversimplified things** when talking about JSX elements.
-In TypeScript the type `JSX.Element` covers [a whole bunch of other things](https://stackoverflow.com/a/58123882/8620945) including component function etc. The code above works if you just have elements with text, but if you have these other types of `JSX.Element` you will need to handle those in the code as well.
+In TypeScript the type `JSX.Element` covers [a bunch of other things](https://stackoverflow.com/a/58123882/8620945) including function components etc. The code above works if you just have elements with text, but if you have these other types of `JSX.Element` you will need to handle those in the code as well.